-A native of Kalamazoo, Suzanne Lepley is proud to say she has spent 90% of her professional life in the Office of Admission at K. After receiving her B.A. in Political Science and Organizational Communication from Western Michigan University, she worked as a social worker for abuse survivors at the YWCA while preparing for law school.
-When she joined the admission staff in 1998, two months before she was set to start school, she fell in love with higher education and hasn’t looked back!
+A native of Kalamazoo, Suzanne has deep roots in the city she loves.
+After receiving her B.A. in Political Science and Organizational Communication from Western Michigan University, she served as a social worker for abuse survivors at the YWCA; an organization and work she greatly respects.
+While working largely with college students at the Y, she realized her true calling was in higher education and since 1998 she has been a devout Hornet fan.
 Suzanne is the former Board President for Colleges That Change Lives, a member of the National Association for College Admission Counseling (NACAC), and a member of the Michigan Association for College Admission Counseling (MACAC).
 She loves all things winter related: skiing, snowshoeing, and, above all, snowy winter morning runs.